Cal-CS-61A-Staff/bacon/README.md

 Alternatively, download and install [MinGW](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) and [Make](http://gnuwin32.sourceforge.net/packages/make.htm) for Windows.

 Then just like with Linux/Mac, `cd` into the `bacon` directory and enter `make`.
 Do not use `make install` however.
-Instead, simply copy the `bacon.exe` file inside `bin/` and `hogconv.py` inside the root directory to somewhere convenient and run them.
+Instead, simply copy the `bacon.exe` file inside the `bin/` directory and `hogconv.py` inside the root directory to somewhere convenient and run them.

 ## bacon: Usage